-Propellers Walstrom Marina is a nautical themed clothing store for men and women which sells brands like Lilly Pulitzer, Sperry, Helly Hansen, Tommy Bahama, and more nautical brands perfect for a day out on the water.
-Oh, you can also buy or custom build yachts here too.
+Propellers Walstrom Marina is a nautical-themed clothing store for men and women that sells brands like Lilly Pulitzer, Sperry, Helly Hansen, Tommy Bahama, and more nautical brands perfect for a day out on the water.
+Oh, you can also buy or custom-build yachts here too.

 What to Do

-New Great Lakes Center for the Arts is new to the city and will be a beautiful performance centre for the Petoskey Area.
+New Great Lakes Center for the Arts is new to the city and will be a beautiful performance center for the Petoskey Area.

-The Spa & The Salon at Inn at Bay Harbor is the perfect place to go in Bay Harbor for a relaxing day of rejuvination, or a salon quality blow out.
+The Spa & The Salon at Inn at Bay Harbor is the perfect place to go in Bay Harbor for a relaxing day of rejuvenation, or a salon-quality blowout.
 Explore my guide to one of America’s best luxury salons and spas.

 Shop downtown Bay Harbor where visitors will find everything from custom yachts and boat shops to handmade jewelry and sundries crafted by local artisans and businesses.